max-jardetzky/canvas/README.md

 # canvas
-Real-time drawing grid with Go and Websockets
+Real-time drawing grid with Go and Websockets.